groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/qrcode/xlsx.en.md

       content: |
         ```java {style=abap}
-        // Create a new Signature instance with the document path
+        // Pass the document to a new Signature instance
         Signature signature = new Signature("input.xlsx");

-        // Use BarcodeSignOptions to add a barcode to the document
+        // Use QrCodeSignOptions to add a QR-Code to the document
-        BarcodeSignOptions options = new BarcodeSignOptions("Business data");
+        QrCodeSignOptions options = new QrCodeSignOptions("Text Content");

-        // Set up the barcode type and other properties
+        // Specify the signature type and position on the page
-        options.setEncodeType(BarcodeTypes.Code128);
+        options.setEncodeType(QrCodeTypes.QR);
-        options.setLeft(100);
+        options.setLeft(50);
-        options.setTop(100);
+        options.setTop(150);

-        // Save the signed file
+        // Save the file with the added QR-Code
         signature.sign("output.xlsx", options);

         ```